pyeventsourcing/eventsourcing/README.md

 ## Features

+* Example application of event sourcing, with an example event sourced entity and example domain events, and with an example event sourced repository containing example entity instances, and an example entity factory method

-* Base class for immutable domain events
+* Base class for domain events, for modelling events in a domain

-* Generic immutable stored event type

 * Function to get event topic from domain event class

 * Function to resolve event topic into domain event class

+* Generic stored events, which provide a universal format for storing domain events

-* Function to serialize domain events to stored event objects
+* Function to serialize a domain event object to a stored event object

-* Function to recreate domain events from stored event objects
+* Function to recreate a domain event object from a stored event object

 * Base class for stored event repositories

-    * Method to get all domain events in the order they occurred (forthcoming)

     * Method to get all domain events for given entity ID, in the order they occurred